 At the end of the year, a number of Member Organisations will leave the association.
 At the same time, it is to be expected that some new members will join and some current members will remain with the association.
 We are working towards a sustainable – but different - future, one that will not compete with the activities of Science Europe but that will be focused on providing services to the scientific community.

 The brochure “Serving and Strengthening Science” provides an overview of the scope and activities built on core strengths developed in peer review, evaluation and project management services.

-ESF is developing its activities to become a high quality international evaluation service provider, providing excellence in basic research, development and innovation.
-We aim to connect evaluation with strategy and process improvement - implementing lessons from evaluation in practice and helping to apply them.
+With its streamlined processes and pool of highly regarded and experienced reviewers, ESF provides scientific peer review support to institutes, establishments and organisations implementing competitive calls.
+The nature and scope of its offering includes contributions from provision of expert reviews for specific competitive calls to full-scale call management, including planning, coordination of specialised peer review and research evaluation assignments.
+At the same time, it is developing its activities to become a high-quality international evaluation service provider, providing excellence in basic research, development and innovation.
+It aims to connect evaluation with strategy and process improvement - implementing lessons from evaluation in practice and helping to apply them.

 A viability check will be performed in May-June 2015, which will consider the projected work and running costs versus projected income beyond 2015.
 Assuming that the outcome of the viability check is positive, we expect to welcome new members and to help advance the vision of generating a solid evidence-base to support the policy formulation work of clients and other associations in Europe.